 - Tell them about us!
 The National Deaf Children’s Society supports children with all types of hearing loss, including glue ear, and has lots of information for professionals who work with deaf children.

 - Share our resources with your child’s teacher (and anyone else who works closely with your child) to help them understand how glue ear or mild hearing loss affects children in the classroom and what steps they can do to help make listening and learning easier.

 - Encourage your child’s teacher to share our deaf awareness tips and resources with the other children so that they know how to communicate with, and include, your child.

 - Explain the benefits of reducing background noise in the classroom as much as possible.

 - Ensure that staff and pupils know how to communicate clearly and effectively with your child.

-- Check that there has been a specialist assessment of your child’s needs.
+- Check that there has been an assessment of your child’s needs.